-Several long/short funds and market-neutral investment services have set up shop over the past few years to cater exclusively to the wealthy demographic — until now.
+Several market neutral funds and investment services have set up shop over the past few years to cater exclusively to the wealthy demographic — until now.

-Toronto-based One Financial has launched Canada's first series of long/short funds, allowing the average retail investor the chance to employ market-neutral strategies without millions in investable assets.
+Toronto-based One Financial has launched Canada's first series of long/short funds aimed at filling that market neutral niche with regular investors.
 An initial investment of $500 will get you a piece of the action.

 "We're trying to provide a solution that offers some upside return potential that you might pursue in the stock market with much less downside risk," says One Financial CEO Jeff O'Brien.

-Investors can choose between six wrap accounts — packaged portfolios that range from conservative to growth, and hold different mixes of the All-Weather Profit funds.
+Investors looking for entire market neutral portfolios can choose between six wrap accounts — packaged portfolios that range from conservative to growth, and hold different mixes of the All-Weather funds.

 Fees are slightly lower than most comparable mutual funds.
 Annual fees, known as management expense ratios, are below 2 per cent.
 In addition, an optional front end load (when the fund is purchased) or back end load (when it is sold) is imposed to compensate the broker.
 The All-Weather funds can be purchased through the investment arm of most major financial institutions.
 Like many hedge funds, a performance fee of 20 per cent is added to any gains.

 Hedge funds have gained a reputation for being highly leveraged and very risky — and for good reason.
 They are generally unregulated and don't require a great deal of disclosure.